 - Charity audits available

 “Having an accountant that specialises in charitable organisations to advise and support us has been invaluable for our development and growth.”

-Our Spring 2022 Charity Newsletter includes the latest guidance and support available for the not-for-profit sector as COVID-19 restrictions come to an end and trustees start planning for the future.
-We also consider the impact of recent legislative, reporting and tax developments and other pertinent issues.
+Our Charity News includes the latest guidance and support available for the not-for-profit sector, with a range of new guidance being published by the charity regulators.
+We also consider the impact of recent legislative, reporting and tax developments and other...